jdspiral/epistemica-site/about.md

 <br>
 ## Who We Are

-Epistemica was founded by **Joshua Hathcock**, a software engineer, writer, and public philosopher.
+Epistemica was founded by **Joshua Hathcock**, a software engineer, writer, and lover of cognitive science and philosophy.
 His work explores the intersection of epistemology, technology, and culture.

 > "I’ve always felt a disconnect between how events are presented and what’s actually true.
 > Philosophy helped me see the assumptions beneath the surface — but it wasn’t until I started building with AI that I realized I could make those assumptions visible, modelable, and open to scrutiny."